 Additionally, effective as of September 13, 2002, MasTec and Jorge Mas entered into a second split dollar agreement, as subsequently amended, wherein the Company agreed to pay the premiums due on a life insurance policy with a face amount of \$80.0 million, \$60.0 million of which is subject to the agreement and the remaining \$20.0 million is deemed to be key-man insurance payable to MasTec and falls outside of the agreement.
 Jorge Mas is the insured under this policy.
 Under the terms of this agreement, MasTec is the sole owner and beneficiary of the policy and is entitled to recover the greater of (i) all premiums it pays on the portion of the policy subject to the agreement, plus interest equal to four percent, compounded annually, or (ii) the aggregate cash value of the life insurance policy immediately before the death of the insured.
 MasTec will make the premium payments until the agreement is terminated, which occurs upon any of the following events: (i) bankruptcy, or dissolution of MasTec, or (ii) a change of control of MasTec.
-An amount equal to \$60.0 million of the policy's proceeds will be paid to MasTec.
+An amount equal to \$60.0 million of the policy's proceeds will be paid in accordance with Jorge Mas' designations.
+Any remainder of the proceeds will be paid to MasTec.
 In 2008, 2007 and 2006, we paid approximately \$0.9 million, \$0.4 million and \$1.1 million, respectively, in premiums in connection with the split dollar agreements for Jorge Mas.